jamesfiltness/tuneify/README.md

 # Tuneify

 Tuneify is a music app built using the YouTube video player API and data from Musicbrainz and LastFm.
-Currently under development with a focus on moving away from LastFm for data and assets.

-The focus for this project has been on creating an MVP and learning new tech and not so much on code quality 🙈
+The focus for this project has been on learning new tech and not so much on code quality 🙈

 ![alt tag](https://media.giphy.com/media/l0HlzayaF0jLB5TS8/source.gif)